Identity fraud is one of the most frustrating things banks and payment processors have to deal with.

 What is document fraud?

 According to the Interpol, identity document fraud is the criminal process of buying, selling, or manufacturing counterfeit IDs in order to perform illicit payment, immigration, company registration, or other types of criminal activities

-What are fraudulent documents used for
+What are fraudulent documents?

 Fraudulent documents are used to commit a wide variety of crimes.
 These can range from money laundering, gaining illicit employment, and other types of financial crimes to human trafficking and terrorism-related activities

 Which are the most common types of counterfeit documents?